LionelDraghi/bbt/docs/features/find_scenarios.md

 It is possible to specify one or more directories.
 When file names are not specified, bbt will consider every .md file as a scenario.

 It is also possible to use globing character and to run, for example, `bbt tests/*.scen`
-Note that this is not really tested here, as the globbing expansion is done by the shell. bbt will actually be called with `bbt tests/file1.scen tests/file2.scen` etc. (but this one is tested)
+Note that this is not really tested here, as the globbing expansion is done by the shell. bbt will actually be called with `bbt tests/file1.scen tests/file2.scen` etc. (but this case is tested)

 ### Background:
 - Given the new `dir1` directory